MysteryDash/Dash.FileFormats/Readme.md

 We still have a long way to go !
 Here's what we need to do :
 * Add compression support for .PAC.
-* Fix DXT1/5 compression for .TID which isn't working for an unknown reason.
+* Fix DXT1/5 compression for .TID which isn't working for an unknown reason (almost done).
 * Find an alternative to Neptoolia.Datalayer.Decompressor.
 * Test everything.
 * Add XML comments.